tmarkec/take_a_hike/README.md

 <img src="readme_img/user_stories.png">
 </details>

+- Project board was devided into 3 sections:
+* To-Do- (All the User stories were initially entered in the 'To Do' column)
+* In Progress- (then during development story they were moved into the 'In Progress' column)
+* Done- (and then finally they get moved into 'Done' once the development completes)

 <details><summary>Milestones</summary>
 <img src="readme_img/milestones.png">
 </details>

+- I've planned 5 itterations for this project, 4 I've managed to complete and fifth one is for future development of the webiste, which is described more in feature features in this document

 <details><summary>Milestone detail</summary>
 <img src="readme_img/milestone.png">
 </details>

+- Each milestone consist of user stories, which are labeld either as 'must-have', 'should-have' or 'could-have' based on their labels and priority I was coding and developing features, I also added estimated story points for how much time would it take me to develop certain feature

 <details><summary>Issues board</summary>
 <img src="readme_img/issues.png">
 </details>

+- I've created all my user stories into issues board first

 <details><summary>User story detail</summary>
 <img src="readme_img/user_story.png">
 </details>

 ### Typography
+I chose to use "Dosis" font family beacuse it's easily readable on both small and large screens, making it a great option for websites and digital interfaces.
+It's clean with moder apperance.
+As a backdrop font I've used 'Sans-serif'.

 ### Colour Scheme
 For this site, I decide to keep the main color scheme very simple, with the text either being white or black with background of certain cards and the footer beeing orange while the rest of the background is white.